Provisioning

 Plan generated.

 Owlie computes the minimal set of steps to reconcile observed state to desired — create, lifecycle change, attribute set, entitlement add/remove.
 When the local snapshot is missing or stale, a pre-flight read decides whether to create or adopt.
-After adoption, account creation cannot re-enter the plan.
-This is an invariant, not a check.
+After adoption, account creation cannot re-enter the plan — enforced by construction and backstopped by a runtime guard that rejects any violating plan.

 SP-12asset pendingPlan preview — diff-minimal steps after pre-flight